What is the Bradford Count?

 Monday, 18 September 2017 | Tom

-The quick answer is, “The number of single-ply hanks, measuring 560 yards each, capable of being spun from 1 pound of wool tops”.
+The quick answer is, “The number of single-ply hanks, measuring 560 yards each, capable of being worsted spun from 1 pound of wool tops”.

 The slightly longer answer is:

 Being done purely by eye alone meant that there could be a fair amount subjectivity.
-But of a merchant who purposefully misled his customers as to the quality of his wares wouldn’t stay a merchant for long.
+But a merchant who purposefully misled his customers as to the quality of his wares wouldn’t stay a merchant for long.
 As such the Bradford count, also known as the English Worsted Yarn Count, became a fair and accurate method of grading wools.

-Advances in technology mean that today we’re able to measure and grade wool down to the micron length of an individual fibre.
+Advances in technology mean that today we’re able to measure and grade wool down to the micron thickness of an individual fibre.
 So how come we still use the Bradford Count.
 Tradition plays a part; we buy our fibres from merchants who still use the old system, and as such it gets passed down through to the customers.
-The fact that it’s been around for so long means that when you discuss Merino 70s with someone, who may have bought from a different supplier, you know that you’re talking about the same quality wool.
+The fact that it’s been around for so long means that when you discuss Merino 70s (21 micron) with someone, who may have bought from a different supplier, you know that you’re talking about the same quality wool.